Sustainabli/sustainabli/README.md

 - Common components used across multiple pages is hosted in `src/utils/components/`

-Any utiliy code (e.g. helper functions or constants) are stored in `src/utils/`
+- Any Frontend utiliy code (e.g. helper functions or constants) are stored in `src/utils/`

-State that needs to persist throughout the app (e.g. userInfo or availableSensors) is handled using Recoil.
-Recoil state is stored in `src/utils/Constants.js`
+- State that needs to persist throughout the app (e.g. userInfo or availableSensors) is handled using Recoil

+- Login authentication is handled by AWS Amplify

+## Deployment

+- Code is pushed to github but app is hosted on Heroku servers